ayushhang/minst-digit-recognizer/README.md

-# minst-digit-recognizer
+# MNIST Digit Recognizer (Neural Network from Scratch)
 This project builds a simple neural network from scratch (without using deep learning libraries like TensorFlow or PyTorch) to classify handwritten digits from the MNIST dataset.
-It uses:

-A two-layer neural network: one hidden layer with ReLU activation, and an output layer with softmax activation for multiclass classification (digits 0–9).

-Forward propagation to compute predictions and backpropagation to compute gradients and update weights using gradient descent.

-Data normalization to improve training performance.

-One-hot encoding for the output labels.

-Accuracy tracking during training and visualization of how the model improves over time.

-The model is trained on a large dataset of handwritten digits and then evaluated on a development set to check how well it generalizes.

-File : digit-recognizer pt 2 has an accuracy of 88% File : digit-recognizer is a slower version of the above and has some bugs
+## Features
+🧠 Two-layer Neural Network:

+Hidden layer with ReLU activation

+Output layer with Softmax activation

+⚡ Forward Propagation and Backpropagation (manual gradient computation)

+🛠️ Gradient Descent Optimization

+📈 Training Accuracy Tracking and Visualization

+📚 Clean, fully-commented code — great for learning!

+## Demo
+Achieves ~88% accuracy on the MNIST development set.